mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 ## Stakeholder concerns

 At the time, we were using a workflow management tool called Podio for all non-engineering tasks, which were handled separately in Jira.
-The workflow solution allowed colleagues to create a &rsquo;request&rsquo; for work to be done by the team that was then assigned and prioritised weekly in a planning session.
+The workflow solution allowed colleagues to create a request for work to be done by the team that was then assigned and prioritised weekly in a planning session.
 Colleagues could create the request by completing a customised form within the app which would then create the job in the system.
 However, it wasn&rsquo;t universally loved:

 <figure>
 	<img src="/_assets/img/case-study__briefing__issues.jpg" />